Battle of Dettingen: Battle

 Despite being ordered three times by Noailles to hold their position, around midday the elite Maison du Roi cavalry charged the Allied lines.
-Who initiated it is disputed, de Gramont being the most common choice; French historian De Périni suggests the Maison de Roi, who had not seen action since Malplaquet in 1709, saw an opportunity to win the battle on their own and led by the duc d'Harcourt, they broke through the first three lines, throwing the inexperienced British cavalry into confusion.
+Who initiated it is disputed, de Gramont being the most common choice.
+French historian De Périni suggests the Maison de Roi, who had not seen action since Malplaquet in 1709, saw an opportunity to win the battle on their own and, led by the duc d'Harcourt, broke through the first three lines, throwing the inexperienced British cavalry into confusion.

 They were followed by the Gardes Françaises infantry, in a disjointed and piecemeal attack which forced de Vallière to cease fire for fear of hitting his own troops, allowing the British infantry in the fourth line to hold their ground.
 A Hanoverian artillery battery began firing at close range into the French infantry, while an Austrian brigade took them in the flank.
 After three hours of fighting, the French retreated to the left bank of the Main, most of their casualties occurring when one of the bridges collapsed.
-The Pragmatic Army continued towards Hanau; although it has been suggested that they could have exploited their victory, they were in no shape to attempt a contested river crossing.
-Their precarious position was demonstrated by the need to abandon their wounded in order to move faster.